-It wouldn’t be the Wild West without some spectacular gunplay.
+It wouldn’t be the Wild West without some spectacular gunplay and shiny new weapons.

-There are 59 weapons to be found and used in Red Dead Redemption 2 – some more easily unlocked than others.
+There are 59 weapons to be found and used in Red Dead Redemption 2, with some being easier to unlock than others.

-They roughly fall into three categories – standard weapons you are given during the story or that can be bought from a Gunsmith in any major town.
+Weapons fall into three categories, which include standard weapons you are given during the story or that can be bought from a Gunsmith in any major town.
 You can also find Rare versions of these standard weapons throughout the story campaign and world.

 Unique weapons that can be found by following treasure hunts, killing gunslingers or completing other side missions.